Rethinking Healthcare Facility Designs

 What impact did the prototype design have on construction?

 The prototype helped streamline this phase.
 We incorporated lessons learned during the build-out of the Pflugerville facility into the construction documents for Buda and Austin, which reduced RFIs and change orders.
-The hospitals in Pflugerville and Buda have the same general contractor, so insights from the Pflugerville build were applied to the Buda project and that project is moving forward quickly as a result.
+The hospitals in Pflugerville and Buda have the same general contractor, so insights from the Pflugerville build were applied to the Buda project and that project moved forward quickly as a result.

 Are prototypes the future of healthcare facility design?

 Most community medical centers have similar programs, so a flexible prototype makes sense for this use case.
 Although the centers in Austin, Buda and Pflugerville look and function similarly now, each will add programs and evolve in response to its own market, gradually taking on a unique identity in the community.
-Some medical specialties have complex program requirements that are better served by an original and customized design, like Children’s Health Andrews Institute and the Brain Performance Institute at the University of Texas at Dallas.

 To learn more about Page's community hospital portfolio, click here.